Point counts, automorphisms, and gonalities of Shimura curves: Shimura curves

 \subsection{Atkin--Lehner involutions and Ribet's isogeny}

+For the entirety of this work, for a curve $X$ over a field $F$, when we write $\Aut(X)$ or refer to the automorphisms of $X$ we mean, unless otherwise specified, the group of automorphisms of $X$ defined over the base field $F$.

-The automorphism group of $X_0^D(N)$ over $\Q$ has a subgroup consisting of involutions which are natural from the moduli-theoretic perspective.
-This subgroup is that of the \emph{Atkin--Lehner involutions}, containing a non-trivial involution $w_m$ for each Hall divisor $1 \neq m \parallel DN$, and we denote this subgroup by $W_0(D,N) \leq \textnormal{Aut}(X_0^D(N))$.
-For more background on Atkin--Lehner involutions, we refer to \cite{Ogg77} and \cite[\S 2]{Ogg85}; here we just say what we need regarding the structure of this group.
+The automorphism group $\Aut(X_0^D(N))$ of the curve $X_0^D(N)$ over $\Q$ has a subgroup consisting of involutions which are natural from the moduli-theoretic perspective.
+This subgroup is that of the \emph{Atkin--Lehner involutions}, and it contains a non-trivial involution $w_m(D,N)$ for each divisor $m \parallel DN$ with $m\ne 1$, where $m \parallel DN$ means that $m$ is a Hall divisor, i.e., that $m \mid DN$ and $\gcd(m,DN/m) = 1$.
+We denote this subgroup by $W_0(D,N) \leq \textnormal{Aut}(X_0^D(N))$.
+For more background on Atkin--Lehner involutions, we refer to \cite{Ogg77} and \cite[\S 2]{Ogg85}; here we give a quick definition from the quaternion arithmetic vantage and state what we need regarding the structure of this group.